BoLayerDev/kanto-first-person/README.md

 ## Install

 1. Download the release `.zip`.
-2. Unzip into your `mods/` folder so you have `mods/ds_fp_ceiling/` alongside your Dramatic Shape folder.
-3. Start the game.
-The patch applies before Dramatic Shape loads, so it works on this boot — no restart.
+2. Use the Launcher for Gen1Recomp to install the mod from the zip file.
-4. Set Dramatic Shape's VOXEL mode to **1ST** and go outside.
+3. Set Dramatic Shape's VOXEL mode to **1ST** and go outside.

 ## Removing it